jsafrane/kubecon2019na/talk.md

 * Newly (re)started kubelet does not see the pod in API server.
   * kubelet did not unmount the volume.
-  * Orphan directory scan did not check mounts and deleted across filesystems.
+  * Orphan directory scan removed all files in presumably empty pod directory.

 ---